wso2-extensions/identity-tools-cli/docs/cli-mode.md

     -d, --baseDir string   Path to the base directory -h, --help             help for setupCLI
    ```
-The above command will create a new folder named ```configs``` which will contain all the config files needed to setup the tool.
+The above command creates a new folder named ```configs```, which contains all the config files needed to setup the tool.
-The folder structure of the ```configs``` directory will be as follows:
+The folder structure of the ```configs``` directory is as follows:
 ```
 configs
 └── env
     │── serverConfig.json
     └── toolConfig.json
 ```
-   It is recommended to place the ```configs``` folder inside the local directory created to maintain the resource configuration files.
+   It is recommended to place the ```configs``` folder inside the local directory that is created to maintain the resource configuration files.

-Example local directory structure if multiple environments: dev, stage, prod exist:
+Example local directory structure if multiple environments (dev, stage, prod) exist:
    ```
    local directory
    │── configs